htangsmart/FitCloudPro-SDK-Android/README.md

 After starting the measurement, you can take the initiative to end the measurement (Disposable#dispose()), or wait for a while (about 2 minutes), the bracelet will also automatically end, please pay attention to the end of the measurement process, refer to the sample project.

 > Note: Measurement returns may contain invalid data values.
 If the heart rate measurement is started, the return value may be 0, so you need to filter out the invalid data, and other values do not open the measured value, such as blood oxygen may not be 0, but it is not meaningful.

+>Note: The temperature is a little special.
+The actual temperature may be 0, but due to the limitation of the bracelet, we still think that it is only valid when the temperature is not equal to 0.
+And `HealthyDataResult#getTemperatureBody()` only returns valid values after the measurement is completed, otherwise it is 0.
+And when testing the temperature, an additional `TemperatureRealTimeException` may be thrown

 `WristbandManager#openHealthyRealTimeData(int healthyType)` The default measurement time is 2 minutes.
 You can use `WristbandManager#openHealthyRealTimeData(int healthyType, int minute)` to customize the measurement time.
 The custom time limit is 1-255 minutes.